georgjz/neko/README.md

 Another difference is the way arguments are passed to subroutines.
 This library tries to avoid the need for large variable tables.
 Instead, arguments and variables are stored on stack.
 See *Passing Arguments to Subroutines* below for details.

 ## Usage
-The simpliest way to use Neko Library with your project is to add is as a git submodule - see [this sample project](https://github.com/georgjz/neko-test).
+The simplest way to use Neko Library with your project is to add is as a git submodule - see [this sample project](https://github.com/georgjz/neko-test).
 You only need to include `NekoLib.inc` in your source file and you're good to go.

 ## Passing Arguments to Subroutines
 Unlike most other projects the arguments for the subroutines for loading VRAM, etc. are passed by stack, not by register.
 This is a deliberate design choice to ensure that call stacks with varying depths work without loss of (register) data.
 It will also make the subroutines re-entrant and eliminates the need to keep (intermittent) variables for a given subroutine in WRAM.
 Each level of nesting keeps its own variables on the stack, and when they are no longer needed they simply disappear.